trash-unfiltered/ihms-sysconf/README.md

 ### USAGE

-Build and run the [Test/confmodule](https://github.com/i-HMS/sysconf/blob/master/samples/demo.in "demo confmodule") script and also, see the [iHMS/Sysconf/Client/ConfModule.php](https://github.com/i-HMS/sysconf/blob/master/confmodule "library") file.
+Build and run the [demo](https://github.com/i-HMS/sysconf/blob/master/samples/demo.in "demo confmodule") script and also, see the [confmodule library](https://github.com/i-HMS/sysconf/blob/master/confmodule "confmodule") file.
 A better documentation will come soon.

 Don't forget that for now, Sysconf is still in prototype state.